Crawl Maps for SEO

 Example Crawl Maps

 The result is an interactive graph that can be incredibly useful for technical SEO audits, often revealing patterns in the site architecture that you'd struggle to spot otherwise.
+Visual site mapping can be a great way to take a high-level view of your website's structure.

 I'll stop talking about it, and show you some examples instead.